 Santa Monica, California 90401

-Failure to do so, unfortunately, makes it more difficult to recover compensation from Bird for their role in your crash.13 However, overcoming user agreements like this is not impossible.
+Failure to do so, unfortunately, makes it more difficult to recover compensation from Bird for their role in your crash.13 However, overcoming user agreements like this with the electric scooter company is not impossible.

-- See e.g., Christina Araviakis, “Birds Take Flight in Baltimore: The City’s Attempt to Regulate the New Electric Scooters,” University of Baltimore Law Review (December 7, 2018).
+- See for example, Christina Araviakis, “Birds Take Flight in Baltimore: The City’s Attempt to Regulate the New Electric Scooters,” University of Baltimore Law Review (December 7, 2018).

 - Megan Rose Dickey, “Bird is Raising a Series D Round Led by Sequoia at $2.5 Billion Valuation,” TechCrunch (July 22, 2019).

-- See e.g., Mary Wisniewski, “Watch Out!
+- See for example, Mary Wisniewski, “Watch Out!
 Cities With Electric Scooters Have Seen Hundreds of Injuries, from Broken Arms to Brain Trauma,” Chicago Tribune (May 13, 2019).

 - “Dockless Electric Scooter-Related Injuries Study – Austin, Texas, September-November 2018,” Austin Public Health (April, 2019).